 A marriage terminates if a spouse dies or the marriage is divorced.

 § 64.
 Divorce granted by vital statistics office

-A vital statistics office may grant divorce upon agreement of the spouses on the basis of a joint written petition.
-A divorce may be granted by a vital statistics office if both spouses reside in Estonia.
+A vital statistics office, except for a notary, may grant divorce upon agreement of the spouses on the basis of a joint written petition of the spouses if: